 The file will be created on the current path (path on which program was run) unless otherwise specified.

 We hope that you find it useful.
-We are happy to hear your comments and suggestions at email@example.com
+You can mail any comments and suggestions to email@example.com